Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Discussion

 \section{Discussion}

 Surrogate gradient descent and related methods \citep{neftci2019surrogate,shrestha2018slayer} have proven themselves exceptionally capable at the challenging task of training non-differentiable spiking neural networks to carry out challenging tasks.

 However, the question remains whether or not the solutions found using these algorithms cover the full range of capabilities of spiking neural networks, or whether they are biased to a particular subfamily of solutions.
 In both cases, are the solutions found similar to what biological neural networks would learn?
 We addressed the particular question of the extent to which timing rather than rate of action potentials can be used.

-In principle, a timing-based code can be vastly more efficient than a rate-based one.
-Suppose spike times were accurate to within 1 ms and there was no restriction on firing rate, then for a $k$ ms window, spike count can encode $k+1$ different values whereas with spike timing we can encode $2^k$ values.
-In practice, the presence of neural noise and the difficulty of decoding the full range of possible timing codes will limit this.
+In principle, a timing-based code can be vastly more efficient than a rate-based one. {This comparison assumes a discretized time representation with finite temporal precision, as used in both neuromorphic datasets and most biological modelling contexts. } Suppose spike times were accurate to within 1 ms and there was no restriction on firing rate, then for a $k$ ms window, spike count can encode $k+1$ different values whereas with spike timing we can encode $2^k$ values. {We emphasize that this comparison is purely illustrative under discretized time assumptions and is not meant to reflect achievable operating regimes in practice.} In practice, the presence of neural noise and the difficulty of decoding the full range of possible timing codes will limit this.
 Some of the aspects of spike timing that certainly are robustly decodable include: inter-spike intervals (the time between spikes), cross-neuron coincidences, and at least some more complex spatio-temporal spike patterns.
 In our results, we have shown that surrogate gradient descent-based methods are able to extract information using all of these aspects of timing-based codes, in both controlled synthetic datasets and messier datasets based on recorded speech.
 In addition, under various forms of spike time perturbation they degrade gracefully in the majority of cases.